QR code linking to mobile-ssh.github.io

 Saved servers, credentials, and keys live on the device.
 No cloud account; nothing to be sunset.

-Saved hosts, one-tap connect
+Saved hosts, search to connect

 Terminal keys above the IME